Little-Loukoum/image-patternator/README.md

 # image-patternator
-A short python program for tiling effects on images
+A short python program for tiling images with halftone-like effects.

 ## Usage
 Run the main python file from a terminal.
 On Windows, this may require to have downloaded the python executable.